inspec/inspec-aws/docs/resources/aws_ec2_placement_groups.md

 Use the `aws_ec2_placement_groups` InSpec audit resource to test properties of the plural AWS EC2 Placement Group.

-The AWS::EC2::PlacementGroup resource specifies a placement group in which to launch instances.
+The AWS::EC2::PlacementGroup specifies a placement group in which to launch instances.

 ## Syntax